Palthu Janwar: Plot

 Prasoon, an animator by profession, is forced to take up the government job of a veterinary inspector as a compassionate appointment.
 It takes him through the fun filled happenings that await him in his work.
 This movie showcases the relationship between humans and domestic animals.

-On the first day of work, Prasoon was accused of being irresponsible by the ward member during Gramasabha, in order to escape the responsibility of finding money for making a cattle shed of Davis.
+On the first day of work, Prasoon is accused of being irresponsible by a ward member during a Gramasabha, in order to escape the responsibility of finding money for making a cattle shed of Davis.

 The veterinary doctor, Sunil, supports Prasoon in this issue, and they become close.
 Later, Doctor Sunil calls him about an event of his money chain business, and Prasoon refuses, telling him that it is fraud.
 The doctor got offended, and they started to have a rivalry.

 However, the business flops, Doctor Sunil gets heart attack and leaves the job.
 The new doctor is managing many veterinary hospitals and visits their place only when he gets the chance.
 Prasoon now likes the job and takes up the job more seriously.

 A police dog come to the village to chase a burglary in the church.
 Prasoon injects the wrong dosage of medicine by mistake and the dog dies.
 Now his job is in crisis.
 He plans to leave the job and the place.

-Same time Davis comes to the hospital quarters for help, as his cow "molikkutty" had fallen down on a hill.
+Same time, Davis comes to the hospital quarters for help, as his pregnant cow "Molikkutty" had fallen down on a hill.
 Prasoon gets the help of his girlfriend Stephy and tries to treat the cow.
 Many people in the village come to the place and even does black magic rituals for the cow, in the leadership of the priest of the church.

 Later, they realize that the cow has drunk lots of booze that was hidden in the hills.
 Prasoon asks people to get baking soda, and the cow gets better.
-But now, the cow's water has broken, and she is going to deliver the calf.
+But now, the cow's amniotic sac has broken, and she is going to deliver the calf.

 Prasoon remembers the technique from his LI courses, and uses it to help with a cow's pregnancy.
 This makes him and other people feel good about having him as the LI.